Trump visits Dayton, El Paso after mass shootings | DW | 07.08.2019

 Trump is visiting with shooting survivors in Dayton before heading to the site of another mass shooting in El Paso.
 Prior to the trip, Trump said there was "no political appetite" for an assault rifle ban in the US.

-US President Donald Trump was met with protests when he arrived in the Midwestern city of Dayton on Wednesday afternoon — the first of two visits to the sites of mass shootings in Texas and Ohio that killed more than 30 people.
+US President Donald Trump was met with protests when he arrived in the Midwestern city of Dayton, Ohio, on Wednesday afternoon — the first of two visits to the sites of mass shootings in Ohio and Texas that killed more than 30 people.

-Trump did not head to the entertainment district in Dayton where the shooting took place, instead leaving to board Air Force One after spending under two hours speaking with first responders and victims in Dayton.
+Trump did not visit the entertainment district in Dayton where the shooting took place, boarding Air Force One after spending under two hours speaking with first responders and victims in Dayton.

-Protests were expected in both cities where Trump will be visiting.
-His visits to Dayton and El Paso in Texas have stirred controversy among opposition lawmakers, who have accused him of whipping up racial tensions that contributed to the attacks.
+Protests were expected in both cities Trump will be visiting, his visits to Dayton and El Paso, Texas, having stirred controversy among opposition lawmakers who have accused him of whipping up the racial tensions that contributed to the attacks.

 Protesters in Dayton protested the US president's visit following the shooting, urging for action on gun control